decretist/Dissertation/Chapter0/chapter0.md

-In October 2003, quite by accident, I became aware of Anders Winroth's *The Making of Gratian's Decretum*.[@winroth_making_2000] I had done a Google search for Stan's contact information and instead found his review of Anders's book in *The English Historical Review*.[@chodorow_review_2003] It was immediately apparent to me on reading the review that there had been a revolution in Gratian
+In October 2003, quite by accident, I became aware of Anders Winroth's *The Making of Gratian's Decretum*.[@winroth_making_2000] I had done a Google search for Stan, looking for his contact information, and found his review of Anders's book in *The English Historical Review*.[@chodorow_review_2003] It was immediately apparent to me on reading the review that there had been a revolution in Gratian